Claude Code multiple agent systems: Complete 2026 guide

 System Architect handles big-picture design decisions.
 It knows your tech stack and advises on patterns, architectures, and trade-offs.
 Use it when planning large features or refactoring systems.
 It's well-versed in frameworks, scaling challenges, and anti-patterns to avoid.

 Code Reviewer acts as a thorough second pair of eyes.
 It checks for security holes, performance issues, style consistency, and algorithmic improvements.
 It understands that good code is elegant, not complicated.
-One developer on Hacker News mentioned they love "when CAB rejects implementations" from their review agent.
+Developers who run one often say the best moments are when their review agent rejects an implementation, treating it as a built-in safety check rather than an annoyance.

 DevOps Engineer knows your deployment pipeline inside out.
 It understands Docker, Kubernetes, and your CI/CD framework.
-It can review configuration files, cross-reference with logs when deployments fail, and suggest optimizations based on DevOps best practices.
+It can review configuration files, cross-reference with logs when deployments fail, and suggest optimizations.
+It also pairs naturally with git workflows in Claude Code so the agent can branch, commit, and open PRs on its own.

 Test specialists like the Playwright suite (planner, generator, and healer) work together to create comprehensive test coverage.
 One plans the test strategy, another generates the actual tests, and the third fixes broken tests when the codebase changes.